-This method can be used only when the complaint is modulation hum, weak or mittent reception, or a dead set.
-You need a signal genhowever, and not always for the latter.
+This method can be used only when the complaint is modulation hum, weak or intermittent reception, or a dead set.
+You need a signal generator to use it, but you will have to have one anyway for set alignment.

 3. Disturb a circuit.